About the Sony Cyber-shot® DSC-RX100 VII

 OLED Viewfinder: In addition to the 3" LCD screen, the camera is equipped with a 0.39" XGA electronic OLED viewfinder with 2,359,296 dots and a Zeiss T* coating for unparalleled clarity.
 With the press of a button, the viewfinder pops up from the top panel for those occasions when you want an eye-level viewfinder, and can be pressed down and out of the way when you want to use the LCD screen.
 The viewfinder has a -4.0-1 to +3.0m-1 diopter adjustment to adjust it to your eyesight.
 The camera automatically powers on/off when you open/close the viewfinder.

-Super-fast Auto Focus: The RX100 VI delivers lightning fast 0.03-second auto focusing when you combine the speed of Phase Detection AF with the accuracy of Contrast Detection AF.
-With 315 AF points covering 65% of the image sensor's image area, you can keep your subject in focus more consistently, and track fast moving objects.
+Super-fast Auto Focus: The RX100 VII delivers lightning fast 0.02-second auto focusing when you combine the speed of Phase Detection AF, with its 357 AF points, with the accuracy of Contrast Detection AF, with 425 AF points.
+You can keep your subject in focus more consistently, and track fast moving objects.

 Recording Media: The camera is compatible with the following recording media: